LiZhang-Canada/flyinghome-helper-client/README.md

 - DEMO DAY

 ## Nice-to-haves
-- filter by different option for the list view
+- filter by different option for the healthsupplements home page
 - logged in user can add new health supplements
 - Forgot password functionality

--
+- Manage Relatives (add new relative, edit existing relative, delete existing relative)
+- Add additional table for item to translated text which can support different country languages
+- When ralatives send the order list, can send a mail to them for the order detail